 Next generation computational systems and science instruments will generate petascale information stores.
 The computation systems will often be used to analyze these huge information stores.
 For example BaBar processes and reprocesses a petabyte of event data today.
 About 60% of the BaBar hardware budget is for storage and IO bandwidth [1].
-The Atlas and CMS systems will have requirements at least 100x higher (http://atlasinfo.cern.ch, http://cmsinfo.cern.ch/).
-The Large Synoptic Survey Telescope (LSST) has requirements in the same range: peta-ops of processing and tens of petabytes of storage (http://lsst.org/).
+The Atlas and CMS systems will have requirements at least 100x higher.
+The Large Scale Synoptic Telescope (LSST) has requirements in the same range: peta-ops of processing and tens of petabytes of storage.